 Your child:

 What causes eosinophilic gastroenteritis?
 The cause of eosinophilic gastroenteritis is not clear.
-It may run in families, and it sometimes happens in kids who also have allergies, asthma, or eczema.
+It may run in families, and it is more likely to happen in kids who also have allergies, asthma, or eczema.